markogajic13/qed-soccer-teams/README.md

     ```bash
     php artisan db:seed --class=LTPSeeder

-9. **Run queue command to create leagues, teams and players avatars in background**
+9. **Run queue command to create leagues, teams and players avatars in background:**
     Open the new terminal, navigate to laradock folder, execute workspace bash, navigate to project and run the command:
     ```bash
     php artisan queue:work